 In Part 2 I talk about the show, the job itself, and the insane rules of working as a Cast Member!

 In Part 3 we cover the characters (what you’ve been waiting for, right?) and the dreaded Disney Housing.
-Read it here!
+Check out the last part of the Disney Cast Member Secrets!